 (Again, if you haven’t yet printed the Free LWSL Holiday Planner, be sure to do that right away.
 Along with priority setting, budget planning, & gift planning, there are pages to help you plan your menu and your master grocery list.)

 Grocery Sales & Coupons

-But what if you want to save EVEN MORE?
+But what if you want to save on food EVEN MORE?

 Well, to be honest, if there were ever a time to start using coupons, it is November and December!
 The grocery store promotions AND the available coupons are just so good this time of year.
 Food manufacturers want you to buy their brands and they are going out of their way to reel you in.